Terms of Reference

 Memorial values courage among members of its research community and, as such, has named this award in honour of Marilyn Harvey, BN, a research nurse who brought forward her concerns regarding research ethics to senior administrators at the University.

 The award will be based on evidence of continued distinction, in excess of the required level of performance.
+Serving on a research ethics board, especially if it is deemed necessary as part of your employment, will not be taken into consideration when adjudicating this award.

 Only one award will be offered annually.
 There shall be no obligation to recommend an award in the absence of suitably qualified candidates.
 No individual shall receive the award more than once.